nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   - Cons: More abstraction may make developers take a longer time to extend the functionality if new prefixes are being added.

 - **Alternative 2:** Directly check whether the show is in the show list in the find command parser without a predicate.
-  - Pros: Developers can easily understand the code and its functionality as all of the code is condensed in a single class.
+  - Pros: Developers can easily understand the code and its functionality as all the code is consolidated in a single class.
   - Cons: Bad coding and Object-Oriented Programming (OOP) practices is prominent due to the lack of abstraction.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)